 2. Visitors and guests to the campus must register their vehicles.
 There is no charge for temporary parking permits (hang tags).
 These permits must be displayed at all times from the vehicles' rear view mirror while parked on campus.
 Visitors and guests may only park in designated visitor and student parking spaces.
 These temporary permits may be obtained at the University Police Department 24/7 on the Alfred campus and at the Zero Energy Home on the Wellsville campus during normal business hours.

 3. Electronic Parking Permits (e-passes) for a group function or special event may be obtained through University Police by emailing the department's email at: email@example.com.
 These requests shall be made at least one week in advance.
 Permits requested without advance notice may be issued at University Police from dispatch.

 4. Commuter students holding a valid commuter parking permit may use the following faculty/staff parking lots between the hours of 4:30 p.m. and 7 a.m. to allow for evening classes, labs, library, etc. The lots are: 6, 7, 10, 11, 28, and 29

 5. Wellsville project cars - refer to Section C above for details.

 1. Existing hard-surfaces areas have painted lines identifying parking spaces.
 Parking elsewhere or in an undersigned parking space in the area is prohibited.

-3. Commuters may park in all designated student lots to include upperclassmen and freshmen lots.
-Commuters are prohibited from parking in any faculty/staff parking spaces with exceptions noted under Section E4 above.
+Commuter students may park in all designated commuter lots and spaces along with all designated student lots and spaces but are prohibited from parking in any designated visitor, reserved or faculty/staff lot or space with exception noted under Section E4 above.

 Students may park short term (not to exceed 15 minutes) on loading ramps in front of residence halls for the purpose of loading and unloading belongings.
 Vehicles must have their four-way flashers on during this time.